 There is a wonderful, by the way, In Utero documentary out there, so on one hand, when I talk to you, I feel like there is so much coming forward now, and this is the purpose of Kindred – to try to help everyone have a place to go where they can see what is happening because there is so much across different fields.
 As you were saying, all of these different professional representing different fields are coming forward to take this message back out in their professions.
 But this kind of leads me where I wanted to end with you and that is, Joseph Chilton Pearce passed in August 2016 and I did get to see him before he passed and I know we have a wonderful interview with you sitting in rocking chairs talking with Joe.

 ROBIN GRILLE: I’ll never forget it.
 I’ll never forget that.

-LISA REAGAN: So Joe brings in I in the 70s and you know, I didn’t want to be naive or simplistic and say, you know, how are we doing since then, because the world is changing and is so much more complex, but it does seem like you are on the world traveling and the world is becoming coherent in the way about these issues of childhood even though it gets to be very frustrating looking at the gap between science and public policy, so what do you think overall?
+LISA REAGAN: So Joe’s work began in the 70s and, I didn’t want to be naive or simplistic and say, “how are we doing since then” because the world is changing and is so much more complex, but it is very frustrating today, looking at the gap between science and public policy, so what do you think overall?
 It seems like a critical time, but…?